KaijuML/personal-website/content/readme.md

 ## About Me

-I am a third year **PhD** student at **Sorbonne Université**, and **Research Engineer** at **BNP Paribas**.
-My research includes all things **Natural Language Generation**, especially from structured data (e.g. tables, graphs, etc.).
-My work has focused both on encoding different modalities in order to learn better representations of complex data, as well as ensuring factualness in system outputs (constraining for factual outputs and evaluation of factualness).
+I am a third year **PhD** student at **Sorbonne Université**, and a **Research Engineer** at **BNP Paribas**.

-I am a good thinker with a curious mind and a strong work ethic.
-In the last year of my PhD I have focused on working with other PhD students, with notably fruitful collaborations with University of Turin (Italy) and University of Aberdeen (UK).
-All projects (solos \& duos) are available on [github][1].
+My PhD, _Deep Learning for Data-to-Text Generation_ is done under the supervision of [Patrick Gallinari][1] and [Laure Soulier][2], from the [MLIA][3] team.
+In the last year, I have focused on working with other PhD students, with notably fruitful collaborations with University of Turin (Italy) and University of Aberdeen (UK).
+All projects (solos \& duos) are available on [Github][4] and [ArXiv][5].

-### Research
+### Academic Research

 I am interested in **Data-to-Text Generation** (DTG), i.e. building systems able to:
- - comprehend complexe structured data;
+ - comprehend complex structured data (e.g. tables, graphs, etc.);
- - produce a fitting description.
+ - produce a fitting description (from one sentence to several paragraphs).

-These systems are crucial in environements where raw data is abundent, but hardly usable as is (e.g. health, sports, etc.).
-End-users are more efficient when provided with textual summaries than structured data.
+These systems are crucial in environements where raw data is abundent, but hardly usable as is (e.g. health, sports, etc.), because end-users are more effective when provided with textual summaries than structured data<sup>1</sup>.

 My PhD work has been focused on a critical aspect of DTG: **ensuring factualness in system outputs**.
-Descriptions which can be doubted and must be revised by human experts are less usefull that factual ones, even if some information is ommitted.
-As such, I have proposed novel encoding neural modules that are better suited for complex data, evaluation protocoles that can better discriminate between models, and training procedures that ensure models don't pick up on biased human behaviors (such as mentionning inverifiable facts).
+Neural networks have proven shockingly good at producing fluent texts, but end-users care more about accuracy than about readability<sup>2</sup>.
+Wrong description that must be revised by human experts are of limited utility.
+In this direction, I have proposed novel encoding neural modules that are better suited for complex data, evaluation protocoles that can better discriminate between models, and training procedures that ensure models don't pick up on biased human behaviors (such as mentionning inverifiable facts).

 ### Work